top of page

 Most recently, Weiss has looked at the workings of – and the difficulty of working through – trauma.
 In Trauma, Guilt and Reparation: The Path from Impasse to Development, he describes the challenge of working with severely traumatised patients, and examines the central Kleinian concept of reparation in relation to guilt, envy, time and a sense of reality.
 As always in his writing, he makes frequent reference to his own clinical work with patients to both illustrate and complicate his theoretical positions.

-The four seminar will include theoretical and clinical seminars.
+The four seminars will include theoretical and clinical seminars with the themes:

 Registration